GideonLeGrange/mikrotik-java/README.md

 ### Changes in version 3.0:

 Version 3.0 addresses the problems the API had around TLS encryption.
-The way secure connections are implemented is changed so that the user has complete control over creating TLS sockets.
+The way secure connections are implemented is changed so that the user has complete control over the creation of TLS sockets.
 To this end:
 * A new method, `connect(SocketFactory fact, String host, int port, int timeout)`, was added to allow for better user control over sockets and especially encryption.
 * The `connectTLS()` API methods were removed.
 * All the overloaded `connect()` methods were removed.